Atlanta and Fulton County Salvation Army assistance programs.

 A number of emergency assistance and social service programs are provided by Salvation Army centers in the Atlanta and Fulton County area.
-Preventing homelessness, ensuring families have food, and also stopping evictions are some of the main crisis resources provided by the Salvation Army to families in the Atlanta region.
+Preventing homelessness, ensuring families have food, Christmas and back to school help, and also stopping evictions (by offering help for rent) are some of the main crisis resources provided by the Salvation Army to families in the Atlanta region.

 Many of the Salvation Army locations in the Fulton County Georgia region are first and foremost a church that allow local residents a place to worship during the week and on Sundays.
 A secondary mission is to offer those in need access to a wide variety of local assistance programs for seniors, adults, low income families with children, and youth.
 So this can range from emergency financial assistance and social services to recreational programs, after-school programs for youth, employment and job finding services and more.